anthony-aylward/ucsd-bisb-unofficial/README.md

 * Page for info about electives
 * watermark on confidential images (CONFIDENTIAL DO NOT DISTRIBUTE)
 * google scholar scrubbing
-* set up a better mail server
-* email alerts for new posts

 # ucsd-bisb-unofficial
 The unofficial information hub for students in the Bioinformatics and Systems Biology graduate program at UCSD.
 If you have any questions about it, contact Tony (aaylward@eng.ucsd.edu).